fastodigama/Trendy/README.md

 # Trendy
-**Trendy is a discussion app where users comment and vote on topics created by admins.**
+**Trendy is a discussion app where users comment and discuss trending topics posted by Trendy Team.**